Coastal Infrastructure Accounting

 Living shoreline Hybrid Hybrid Mixed Moderate

-This classification determines the accounting treatment: produced assets are valued at construction cost less accumulated depreciation; ecosystem assets are valued through the net present value of expected ecosystem service flows; and hybrid assets require attribution between their produced and ecosystem components[35].
+Produced assets are valued at construction cost less accumulated depreciation; ecosystem assets are valued through the net present value of expected ecosystem service flows; hybrid assets require attribution between their produced and ecosystem components.[33]

 3.2.4 Maintenance and Rehabilitation

-Routine maintenance expenditure that sustains the current productive capacity of infrastructure assets should be recorded as intermediate consumption, not capital formation.
-Major rehabilitation that extends asset life or significantly improves capacity constitutes gross fixed capital formation[36].
+Routine maintenance that sustains current productive capacity should be recorded as intermediate consumption, not capital formation.
+Major rehabilitation extending asset life or significantly improving capacity constitutes gross fixed capital formation.[34]

 3.3 Nature-Based Solutions